jtmaston/VHDL-BrainF-ck-Computer/Documentation/Articles/Architecture.md

-@page arch Architecture
+@page archpage Architecture

-# 1. Call me Ishmael...
+# Call me Ishmael...
 Or something about taking on a Big Whale.
 When starting something like this, it's always a good idea to create an architecture, a starting point which you'll use in developing for the platform.
 In my case, I'm a big fan of diagrams, so, here goes...
 @image html diagram.svg